 Using Microsoft Office

-2011 as a relational database and querying other databases
+for Mac as a relational database

 by Jim Gordon, Microsoft Mac MVP,